 Most Juniors are expected to use their own boats, but that isn't realistic for the first year.
 Thanks to a generous grant, SYC has just expanded its existing beginners' Oppie fleet with six brand-new boats, seen above left watching hungrily for a high tide on which to launch for the first time.

-Split into groups of 'Beginners', 'Skills' and 'Race', all individuals get the best possible coaching for their ability and experience.
-Boat handling skills are the lead for all groups, giving each sailor the ability to sail safely on any type of water.
-We hope as they advance to the 'Race' group they will join in with the main Club racing, but most of all, they have advanced their knowledge and acquired good sailing techniques to carry them on to greater challenges.
+Split into groups based on skills, all individuals get the best possible coaching for their ability and experience.
+Boat handling skills, and water confidence are the lead for all groups, giving each sailor the ability to sail safely on any type of water.
+We hope as they advance through the groups they will join in with the main Club racing, but most of all, they have advanced their knowledge and acquired good sailing techniques to carry them on to greater challenges.

 Many of our ex-Juniors have gone on to many greater things, such as Ellie Poole winning the Topper Nationals, being the only female ever to do this … well done, Ellie!
 We have also had competitors in the Mirror world championships, and six ex-Juniors going to the Hornet Europeans, with two of them coming home Hornet Youth European Champions.
 We have a handful of very successful Laser and Topper sailors.
 2008 saw two of our past Junior girls represent GBR in the 420 class in Athens.
 Well done to all.
-The current Juniors benefit from the competitors' experience as many of these talented sailors then return to help coach on Friday nights.
+We have many juniors in Oppie, Tera, Feva and Youth Squads.

 But the Junior nights aren't just about success or getting you somewhere.
 Junior nights are about having fun, meeting new people, and making new friends doing one of the greatest sports ever invented.
 The Juniors at Starcross aren't just around on Friday nights; they play a vital part in the everyday racing and a large part in the social life at SYC.
 You will see many Juniors at the Annual Dinner and Dance and they seem to be picking up more and more prizes every year.
 A brilliant event on the Junior calender is the annual Roadford training weekend.
 This provides a full weekend of sailing, games and general fun for all the family, and has been running with great success for many years now.